 - In a web browser, navigate to the Veeam Backup for Google Cloud web address.

 The address consists of a public IPv4 address or DNS hostname of the backup appliance.
 Note that the website is available over HTTPS only.

 Internet Explorer is not supported.
-To access Veeam Backup for Google Cloud, use Microsoft Edge (version 40 or later), Mozilla Firefox (version 56 or later) or Google Chrome (version 62 or later).
+To access Veeam Backup for Google Cloud, use Microsoft Edge (latest version), Mozilla Firefox (latest version) or Google Chrome (latest version).

 - Read and accept the Veeam license agreement, Veeam licensing policy, 3rd party components and software license agreements.
 If you reject the terms and conditions, you will not be able to continue installation.

 - In the Instance ID field, specify the unique numeric identifier of the VM instance running Veeam Backup for Google Cloud to prove that you are the owner of this VM instance.

 To obtain the ID assigned to the VM instance upon creation, you can either look it up on the Instances page in the Google Cloud Console, or send a query to the metadata server API using the gcloud command-line tool.
 To learn how to retrieve instance metadata, see Google Cloud documentation.